“You learn a lot when you are barefoot. The first thing is every step you take is different” – Michael Franti

 Although Raglan is known for its surfing, the waters were fairly calm during our stay so there wasn’t nearly as much activity on the waves.
 The most popular beach, Ngarunui, aka ‘Main Beach’ is typically packed with surfers to the south and wind surfers to the north.

 This is a great area to hike the tracks above or walk the wide sandy beaches if you aren’t’ into surfing.
 The views from the top of the large sand dunes overlooking the beach are stunning.
 Don’t miss the Māori compass stone carvings.
 The sea breezes have weathered these carvings, adding character to this remarkable craft.

-For more intimate surfing experiences, head just a wee bit south to Manu Bay and check the famous break or Whale Bay that demands more advanced surfing skills.
-You get a flair for Raglan on your trip up this way…rural, organic, sustainable, simple.
+For more intimate surfing experiences, head just a wee bit south to Manu Bay or the famous break at Whale Bay that demands more advanced surfing skills.
+You get a flair for Raglan on your trip up this way, rural, organic, sustainable, simple.